stanford-marlowe/docs.marlowe.stanford.edu/docs/index.md

 With 11.1 PFlops of compute power, Marlowe would place 87th in the May 2024 top500 rankings.

 For more in-depth tech specs, refer to the [Tech Specs page](./specs.md)

+**Globus transfer nodes have been added to Marlowe!** See more here: https://docs.marlowe.stanford.edu/getting-started/globus.html